exercism/v3/languages/elixir/exercises/concept/try-rescue-else-after/.docs/introduction.md

 ## Errors Expanded

-Using `try..rescue` is a powerful construct for catching errors when they occur in programs so that function can return sensible values if it is required.
+Using `try..rescue` is a powerful construct for catching errors when they occur.
+Rescuing errors allows functions to return defined values when it is necessary.
 The `try..rescue` construct also offers us two additional features we can make use of:

 - the `else` block
   - When the try block succeeds, the result is matched to this block.